County Antrim

-The Glens of Antrim offer isolated rugged landscapes, the Giant's Causeway is a unique landscape and a UNESCO World Heritage Site, Bushmills produces whiskey, and Portrush is a popular seaside resort and night-life area.
+The Glens of Antrim offer isolated rugged landscapes, the Giant's Causeway is a unique landscape and a UNESCO World Heritage Site, Bushmills produces whiskey, and Portrush is a popular seaside resort and nightlife area.
 The majority of Belfast, the capital city of Northern Ireland, is in County Antrim, with the remainder being in County Down.

-According to the 2001 census, it is currently one of only two counties of the Island of Ireland in which a majority of the population are from a Protestant background.
+According to the 2001, 2011, and 2021 censuses it is currently one of only two counties of the island of Ireland in which a plurality or majority of the population are from a Protestant background.
 The other is County Down to the south.

 Geography

 A large portion of Antrim is hilly, especially in the east, where the highest elevations are attained.
 The range runs north and south, and, following this direction, the highest points are Knocklayd 514 m, Slieveanorra 508 m, Trostan 550 m, Slemish 437 m, Agnew's Hill 474 m and Divis 478 m.
 The inland slope is gradual, but on the northern shore the range terminates in abrupt and almost perpendicular declivities, and here, consequently, some of the finest coast scenery in the world is found, widely differing, with its unbroken lines of cliffs, from the indented coast-line of the west.
 The most remarkable cliffs are those formed of perpendicular basaltic columns, extending for many miles, and most strikingly displayed in Fair Head and the celebrated Giant's Causeway.
-From the eastern coast the hills rise instantly but less abruptly, and the indentations are wider and deeper.
+From the eastern coast, the hills rise instantly but less abruptly, and the indentations are wider and deeper.
 On both coasts there are several resort towns, including Portrush (with well-known golf links), Portballintrae and Ballycastle; on the east Cushendun, Cushendall and Waterfoot on Red Bay, Carnlough and Glenarm, Larne on the Sea of Moyle, and Whitehead on Belfast Lough.
 All are somewhat exposed to the easterly winds prevalent in spring.
 The only island of size is the L-shaped Rathlin Island, off Ballycastle, 11 km in total length by 2 km maximum breadth, 7 km from the coast, and of similar basaltic and limestone formation to that of the mainland.
-It is partially arable, and supports a small population.
+It is partially arable and supports a small population.
 Islandmagee is a peninsula separating Larne Lough from the North Channel.

 The valleys of the Bann and Lagan, with the intervening shores of Lough Neagh, form the fertile lowlands.
 These two rivers, both rising in County Down, are the only ones of importance.
 The latter flows to Belfast Lough, the former drains Lough Neagh, which is fed by a number of smaller streams.
-The fisheries of the Bann and of Lough Neagh (especially for salmon and eels) are of value both commercially and to sportsmen, the small town of Toome, at the outflow of the river, being the centre.
+The fisheries of the Bann and Lough Neagh (especially for salmon and eels) are of value both commercially and to sportsmen, the small town of Toome, at the outflow of the river, being the centre.
 Immediately below this point lies Lough Beg, the "Small Lake", about 4.5 m lower than Lough Neagh.

 Transport

-County Antrim has a number of air, rail and sea links.
+County Antrim has a number of air, rail, and sea links.